 Mitigation Measure Action and Timing Responsible for Ensuring Compliance / Verification Date Completed and Initials onsite.
 Given the degree of the resident trees' inherent lean to the south and their potential to fall towards the roadway, the post-installation inspection must be performed and shall include a workplan for bracing (as needed) to mitigate potential tree failure.
-The arborist shall also monitor preserved trees for a period of three years after construction to assure survival of remaining trees.
+The arborist shall also monitor preserved trees for a period of three years after construction to gravital of remaining trees. after construction to assure survival of remaining trees.
 Mitigation Measure BIO-3 - Tree Protection during Construction.
-Construction plans shall include a note to require tree protection measures during construction, as follows: 1.
-Dripline fencing must be placed a minimum of 1 foot in radius from the tree per 1 inch of diameter at breast height (for example, 6-inch trunk = 6 feet protection radius/12 feet diameter).
-Confirmation that construction plans contain the specific tree protection measures.
-Prior to grading permit.
-City of Bradbury Planning Department 2.
-Dripline fencing must be erected so that it is visible and structurally sound enough to deter construction equipment, foot traffic, and the storing of equipment under tree canopies.
+Construction plans shall include a note to require tree protection measures during construction, as follows: Confirmation that construction plans contain the specific tree protection measures.
+Prior to City of Bradbury Planning Department 1.
+Dripline fencing must be placed a minimum of 1 foot in radius from the tree per 1 inch of diameter at breast height (for example, 6-inch trunk = 6 feet protection radius/12 feet diameter). grading permit.
+2. Dripline fencing must be erected so that it is visible and structurally sound enough to deter construction equipment, foot traffic, and the storing of equipment under tree canopies.
 3. Raising or lowering the grade in the root zone of trees can be fatal or ruin the health of trees for years to come.
 Grade change and soil compaction force out the oxygen and literally press the life out of the soil.
 A retaining wall can be used to minimize the amount of the root zone that is affected, but it is essential that the footing is not continuous.
 Gravel and aeration pipes should be placed inside the retaining wall before the fill is placed.
 Consult with a qualified civil engineer for proper design calculations.
 4. Trenching within the protection zone must be avoided wherever possible.
 Most of the roots are in the top 1 to 2 feet of soil, and trenching can sever a large percentage of roots.
 5. Oil from construction equipment, cement, concrete washout, acid washes, paint, and solvents are toxic to tree roots.
 Signs should be posted on the fencing around trees notifying contractors of the fines for dumping.
 Portable latrines that are washed out with strong detergents can damage the fine roots of the trees.
 Portable latrines should not be placed near trees, nor